7finney/ethcode/README.md

 ## Publishing

-Step 1: Login to https://dev.azure.com/0mkar/ and generate PAT
+Step 1: Login to https://dev.azure.com/ and generate PAT for your user or organization

 Step 2: